cncq-kycb/MovieRecommend/Recommend/README.md

 ---
 ## Related Framework
-front-end development: BootStrap and AJAX
+Front-end development: BootStrap and AJAX

 Back-end development: Springboot and Scrapy, Mybatis for generating POJO and DAO codes